sophice/ahk-keyboard-locker/README.md

 # How to use it

-First you must install [AutoHotkey](https://www.autohotkey.com/) version 1.x in order to run .ahk scripts.
+1) Install [AutoHotkey](https://www.autohotkey.com/) version 1.x in order to run .ahk scripts.
 Not tested with AutoHotkey version 2.
+2) Download all files from this repo and put them where you want.
+3) Run keyboard-locker.ahk.

-After running the script, lock the keyboard either by pressing the default shortcut "Ctrl+Alt+k", or by right clicking on the tray icon and selecting "Lock keyboard".
+4) Lock the keyboard either by pressing the default shortcut "Ctrl+Alt+k", or by right clicking on the tray icon and selecting "Lock keyboard".

-Unlock the keyboard either by typing the default password "unlock", or by right clicking on the tray icon and selecting "Unlock keyboard".
+5) Unlock the keyboard either by typing the default password "unlock", or by right clicking on the tray icon and selecting "Unlock keyboard".

 The shortcut and password can easily be changed by editing the script.